Chart Color Schemes

 The level of general health in Bermagui is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Bermagui exhibits better-than-average health outcomes, as evaluated by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Both younger and older age groups have low prevalence of common health conditions.
-The rate of private health cover is notably low at approximately 48% of the total population (around 949 people), compared to 51.9% across Rest of NSW, and the national average of 55.7%.
+Bermagui shows superior health outcomes, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Both younger and older age groups exhibit low prevalence of common health conditions.
+Private health cover is relatively low at approximately 48% of the total population (around 949 people), compared to Regional NSW's 51.9%.

-The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 12.1 and 8.2% of residents respectively.
-Conversely, 61.7% of residents report being completely free from medical ailments, compared to 63.3% across Rest of NSW.
-Working-age residents display a higher-than-average prevalence of chronic health conditions.
-The area has a higher proportion of seniors aged 65 and over, with 36.9% (around 729 people) compared to the 23.4% in Rest of NSW.
-Notably, health outcomes among seniors are particularly strong, ranking even higher than those of the general population nationally.
+Nationally, it stands at 55.7%.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 12.1 and 8.2% of residents respectively.
+Notably, 61.7% of residents report no medical ailments, compared to Regional NSW's 63.3%.
+Working-age residents show a higher-than-average prevalence of chronic health conditions.
+The area has a larger proportion of seniors, with 36.9% aged 65 and over (729 people), compared to Regional NSW's 23.4%.
+Health outcomes among seniors are particularly strong, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health